ITNIKITAIT/SelfAssessment/Skills/Paradigms.md

   - Operator `new`: 🖐️ used
   - Static method: 🖐️ used
   - Method: 🖐️ used
-  - Async method: 👂 heard
+  - Async method: 🖐️ used
-  - Getters, Setters: 🎓 known
+  - Getters, Setters: 🖐️ used
   - Public fields: 🖐️ used
   - Private fields: 🖐️ used
   - Field declarations: 🖐️ used
   - Inheritance: 🖐️ used
   - Parent class: 🖐️ used
-  - Polymorphism
+  - Polymorphism: 🖐️ used
   - Abstract class: 👂 heard
   - Interface: 👂 heard
-  - Encapsulation
+  - Encapsulation: 🖐️ used
   - Hidden class: 👂 heard
   - Object form
   - Instance: 🖐️ used
-  - Introspection
+  - Introspection k
-  - Reflection
+  - Reflection k
-  - The diamond problem
+  - The diamond problem h
 - GRASP
   - Information expert
   - Creator